One-shot Multiple Access Channel Simulation: Asymptotic iid expansion

-The asymptotic iid rate region $\cR^{iid}$ for simulating MAC is defined as the closure of the set of all rate pairs $(R_1,R_2)$ as given above satisfying \eqref{eq:sim_protocol_iid} in the limit $n \to \infty$ followed by $\epsilon \to 0$. \end{definition} Henceforth, in this section, we consider $p_{X_1,X_2,U_1,U_2,Y}$ to be a p.m.f. of the form given in \eqref{eq:jointpmf}. \begin{corollary} \cite[Theorem~1 and Theorem~4]{Kurri_MAC_simulation} The cost region for simulating a MAC channel $q_{Y|X_1,X_2}$ with fixed inputs $q_{X_1} \times q_{X_2}$, using rate limited links of rate $(R_1,R_2)$ and infinite shared randomness between each sender-receiver pair, in the asymptotic iid limit is given by:
+The asymptotic iid rate region $\cR^{iid}$ for simulating MAC is defined as the closure of the set of all rate pairs $(R_1,R_2)$ such that for any $\epsilon>0$, there exists a simulation protocol as given above satisfying \eqref{eq:sim_protocol_iid} for all $n$ sufficiently large. \end{definition} Henceforth, in this section, we consider $p_{X_1,X_2,U_1,U_2,Y}$ to be a p.m.f. of the form given in \eqref{eq:jointpmf}. \begin{corollary} \cite[Theorem~1 and Theorem~4]{Kurri_MAC_simulation} The cost region for simulating a MAC $q_{Y|X_1,X_2}$ with fixed inputs $q_{X_1} \times q_{X_2}$, using rate-limited links of rate $(R_1,R_2)$ and infinite shared randomness between each sender-receiver pair, in the asymptotic iid limit is given by: